By John Salak –

-Ultimately, Bhardwaj or other researchers noted that people can increase their chances of living longer—even to 100—by selecting an environment that supports healthy aging.
+Ultimately, Bhardwaj and other researchers noted that people can increase their chances to live a long life—even to 100—by selecting an environment that supports healthy aging.

-Admittedly, the study acknowledged that exactly what specific healthy aging elements constitute a supportive environment aren’t totally clear.
-Certainly, a community’s poverty level, access to transit and primary care, walkability, percentage of working age population, rural-urban status, air pollution and green space exposure are all factors.
+Admittedly, the study acknowledged that exactly what specific healthy aging elements constitute a supportive environment isn’t totally clear.
+Certainly, a community’s poverty level, access to transit and primary care, walkability, percentage of the working-age population, rural-urban status, air pollution and green space exposure are all factors.

-Washington State’s work, however, discovered that neighborhood walkability, higher socioeconomic status and a high percentage of working age population all had a significant positive impact on the longevity of residents.
+Washington State’s work, however, discovered that neighborhood walkability, higher socioeconomic status and a high percentage of the working-age population all had a significant positive impact on the longevity of residents.
 Women in general also tend to live longer than men regardless of their environment.

 “These findings indicate that mixed-age communities are very beneficial for everyone involved,” said Bhardwaj.
 “They also support the big push in growing urban centers toward making streets more walkable, which makes exercise more accessible to older adults and makes it easier for them to access medical care and grocery stores.”

 Neighborhoods that scored highly in these factors tend to be in urban areas, which the researchers theorized made older adults feel less isolated and more likely to receive community support.